TABLE OF CONTENTS

 The Types of Risk Associated with High-Risk Merchants

-For high-risk merchant account providers, there are two main types of risk to consider: chargebacks and reputational jeopardy.
+High-risk merchant account providers are encouraged to consider two primary forms of risk: chargebacks and reputational jeopardy.

 Risk of Chargebacks

-High-risk merchants tend to be more likely to experience chargebacks, which occur when a customer formally disputes a charge on their credit card.
-For the parties that manage chargebacks—the processor, acquiring bank, and card network—the process can be time-consuming and costly.
-As a result, these parties aim to avoid servicing businesses likely to incur chargebacks, as the process drains their limited resources.
+High-risk merchants are more likely to experience chargebacks when a customer formally disputes a credit card charge.
+The process can be costly and time-consuming for the parties that manage these chargebacks, such as the processor, acquiring bank, and card network.
+As a result, these parties aim to avoid servicing businesses that are likely to incur chargebacks, as the process puts a strain on their resources.

 Bank Reputational Risk